The Government Procurement Review: Switzerland

 i Framework agreements and central purchasing

-Under the revised legislation, framework agreements will be explicitly regulated by the FAPP.
-The revised FAPP provides that, apart from in exceptional circumstances, framework contracts may have a maximum duration of five years and may not be automatically renewed.
+In general, framework agreements are permissible provided they are not used with the intention or effect of impeding or eliminating competition.
+However, the FAPP provides that, apart from exceptional circumstances, framework agreements may be contracted for a maximum duration of five years and may not be automatically renewed.

 ii Joint ventures